Sustainability Site

 • Increase in disaster prevention/repair costs at Group business sites

-• Difficulties in procuring raw materials and selling products, resulting in suspended operations
+• Difficulties in procuring raw materials and in manufacturing and selling products, resulting in operational interruptions

 • Occurrence of physical injuries to employees